ABOUT CIRCLE OF PARENTS®: OVERVIEW

 Currently the Circle of Parents national network represents a partnership of parent leaders and 18 statewide and regional organizations.
 The organization was formed after a successful collaborative project of Prevent Child Abuse America and the National Family Support Roundtable, which was made possible by the Children’s Bureau, Administration on Children, Youth and Families, U.S. Department of Health and Human Services.

 Over the next few years, Circle of Parents intends to expand the national network add new groups, strengthen existing programs and develop new family support initiatives.

-Click here to find out more information about What We Do.
+Click here to find out more information about Our Mission.

 For more information about the Circle of Parents program, contact Julie Rivnak-McAdam at (804) 308-0841